Skip To Main Content

 Art Ruangtip

-Wind & Percussion / Music Theory
+Winds & Percussion / Music Theory / Big Band

 Mr. Ruangtip is the new Director of Wind and Percussion Studies at Booker T. Washington HSPVA.
 He was previously the Director of Bands at Rowlett HS in Garland ISD after just completing his 20th year as a Texas music educator.
 Art obtained his Master of Music in Trombone Performance from the University of Southern Mississippi and his undergraduate music education degree from Austin Peay State University in Clarksville, Tennessee.
 Currently he currently resides in Fate, Texas with his wife, Rose and dog.